rheiland/Studio_rtd/docs/source/galaxy.rst

 * currently only 2D models are allowed
 * when you run PhysiCell Studio, it starts from scratch, i.e., it does not retain the results from a previous session.
 Therefore, if you want to save results from a session, e.g., a model (.xml) or its initial conditions or rules (.csv), or a simulation's results (in the /output directory), you will need to explicitly do that before quitting PhysiCell Studio.
+* some functionality found in the desktop version is missing in the Galaxy version
 * a session remains active for about 24 hours
 * to reconnect a Studio session if it disconnects temporarily, simply refresh its web page
+* there is only one /output directory for simulation results; running a new simulation will overwrite files to that directory
+* output results will be automatically saved only when one quits the tool ("Studio menu -> Quit")
+* to save results manually, use the "File -> put on History" menu item.

 .. image:: ./galaxy_imgs/galaxy_tools.png
 * the Galaxy Tools column lists all available tools.
 You can search for "PhysiCell Studio"